JohnoKing/3dsmicrosd/README.md

 This is a script for the use of the New 3DS' microSD management on Linux.

 ## Dependencies
-This script depends on bash and cifs-utils.
+This script depends on cifs-utils.

 ## License